madhuribharatula/OnlineMarketPlace/README.md

 The website was created as a project requirement for CMPE272

 ## Cross Domain Online Market Place
-This project of Market Place is supposed to be an e-commerce website which should feature all the products of the individual sites created by students in the due course of CMPE272.
+Online Market Place aggregate products from different vendors(Individual sites of team members).

 ## Architecture
 ![Overall Architecture](./architecture.png)